-- 5. The planned implant(s) is/are for a single level or contiguous two-level replacement(s); - 6.
-The individual is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s); - 7.
-No previous surgeries at the operative level; - 8.
-Subjective symptoms including ANY of the following: - a. upper/lower extremity weakness, numbness or pain; - b. fine motor dysfunction with tasks such as buttoning or handwriting, or clumsiness of hands; - c. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or - d. frequent falls; - 9.
-Objective physical exam findings including ANY of the following: - a. grip and release test; - b. ataxic gait; - c. hyperreflexia; - d.
-Hoffman sign; - e.
-Babinski sign; - f. tandem, walking test; - g. inverted brachial radial reflex; - h. increased muscle tone and spasticity; - i. clonus; or - j. myelopathic hand; - 10.
-Absence of clinically significant cervical instability on plain X-rays with ANY of the following findings: - a. subluxation or translation of more than 3.5 mm on static lateral or dynamic flexion/extension views; - b. sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic flexion/extension views; or - c. kyphotic deformity/significant reversal of lordosis or spondylolisthesis; - 11.
-MRI/CT shows findings that are concordant with the individual's symptoms and physical exam findings and that are caused by EITHER of the following: - a. cervical spinal cord compression;
+- ii.
+Epidural steroid injections/selective nerve root block performed at the same level(s) as the requested surgery;

+- 5. Post-operative MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following:

+- a. herniated disc(s) (retained disc material or recurrent disc herniation);

+- b. synovial cyst or arachnoid cyst;

+- c. central/lateral/foraminal stenosis; or

+- d. osteophytes;

+- 6. Absence of unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid and alcohol use disorders).

+- D. Myelopathy, when ALL of the following criteria are met:

+- 1. More than six (6) months have elapsed since the prior cervical disc arthroplasty procedure;

+- 2. Subjective symptoms that include ANY of the following:

+- a. upper/lower extremity weakness, numbness or pain;

+- b. fine motor dysfunction (buttoning or handwriting, clumsiness of hands);

+- c. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or

+- d. frequent falls;

+- 3. Objective physical exam findings including ANY of the following:

+- a. grip and release test;

+- b. ataxic gait;

+- c. hyperreflexia;

+- d.
+Hoffmann sign;

+- e.
+Babinski sign;

+- f. tandem walking test;

+- g. inverted brachial radial reflex;

+- h. increased muscle tone or spasticity;

+- i. clonus; or

+- j. myelopathic hand;

+- 4. MRI/CT shows findings that are consistent with the individual's symptoms and physical exam findings, and that are caused by EITHER of the following:

+- a. cervical spinal cord compression; or

-b. cervical spinal stenosis;
+- b. cervical spinal stenosis;

+- 5. The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid use or alcohol use disorder).